Hami-K/Internly/README.md

 # INTERNLY — Internship Management System

-INTERNLY is a full-stack Node.js + MySQL-based internship management system built for students and companies to manage internship listings, applications as a academic project.
+INTERNLY is a full-stack Node.js + MySQL-based internship management system built for students and companies to manage internship listings, applications and more.

+**Note:**
+This was a collaborative academic group project built as part of our assignment.
+Contributions were made by four team members including myself.

 ##  Features